Planning permission in the United Kingdom: Criticism

 The planning permission system has been criticised for being "too slow, bureaucratic and expensive", thus contributing to the housing crisis in the UK.
 As of January 2015, there were 150,000 homes waiting to progress from the "outline" planning stage to the "detailed" planning stage.

-In the Commons Briefing Paper 'Tackling the under-supply of housing in England', Barton and Wilson argue that, due to the increased value granted planning permission can offer land, "strategic land trading" by developers is contributing to the UK's housing crisis.
+In the Commons Briefing Paper "Tackling the under-supply of housing in England", Barton and Wilson argue that, due to the increased value granted planning permission can offer land, "strategic land trading" by developers is contributing to the UK's housing crisis.

+In a notable 2000 case, Kelly Davis, a construction worker from Bath, successfully sued the former Wansdyke District Council (later succeeded by Bath and North East Somerset Council) for racial discrimination after being repeatedly denied planning permission between 1989 and 1991.
+A judge at Bristol County Court found that the planning officers had acted in a “consistently unhelpful and obstructive fashion,” concluding that this could only be explained by Davis being “the only Black builder in Wansdyke.”